Operation Shujaa: Collapse of PULI and capture of Mwalika valley

 By early 2024, the joint UPDF-FARDC forces had expelled IS-CAP from most of its strongholds.
 In April 2024, the UPDF declared that its troops and FARDC soldiers had killed two ranking ADF/IS-CAP members: One, known as "Baghdad", was a commander and had been ambushed in Ambusire area, northwest of Tingwe in Ituri; the other, "Dr. Musa", had managed medical logistics and been killed at Mugulumugulu near Tokomeka.
 By the end of 2024, the area around Beni had become markedly more secure, allowing local curfews to be lifted.
 ADF/IS-CAP forces had been pushed out of the Rwenzori Mountains and the "triangle of death".
 The insurgents had split into small groups to stay mobile and hidden, no longer able to concentrate into large camps.
 Conversely, ADF/IS-CAP continued to demonstrate substantial fighting power, having mostly relocated westward to Irumu and Mambasa in Ituri as well as southward into Tshopo, where it continued to raid and attack civilians.
 In February 2025, Uganda further reinforced its contingents in the DR Congo, possibly in response to the escalating M23 campaign to the south.

+Resurgence of ADF/IS-CAP

+In the second half of 2025, International Crisis Group researcher Onesphore Sematumba assessed that the focus of Operation Shujaa had shifted from weakening the ADF and IS-CAP in general to the protection of areas which were of strategic interest to the Ugandan government.
+For instance, the UPDF was increasingly deployed in gold-mining areas where ADF/IS-CAP did not operate.
+In general, the pro-government forces in the region had become stretched, with insurgent attacks on civilians growing in frequency and severity.
+Major ADF/IS-CAP attacks included the Komanda massacre of July and the Ntoyo massacre of September.

+In February 2026, a joint UPDF-FARDC offensive resulted in the capture of an ADF/IS-CAP camp west of Epulu River, with the rebels reportedly losing several fighters as well as a substantial amount of equipment; 12 captives were freed at the camp.